Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 Accounts to be removed can be identified by the account ID, user name, package name.

-To remove an account, use the `DeleteAccount()` method of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class:
+To remove an account, use `DeleteAccount()` of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class:

 -   Remove an account using an account ID: